When to Germinate Bamboo Seeds

 December ---> April

-Undertaking your cold hardy bamboo seed germination in Fall and Winter allows you to take advantage of your regional plant zone, seasonal temperatures, and environmental conditions and easily coordinate that with the growth rate, traits, and characteristics of your bamboo seedlings.
-Fall/Winter indoor bamboo seed germination with outdoor planting in Spring makes it possible for you to seamlessly transition your bamboo from emerging seedlings to a thriving landscape within a matter of months.
+Undertaking cold hardy bamboo seed germination in Fall and Winter allows you to take advantage of your regional plant zone, seasonal temperatures, and environmental conditions, and coordinate those factors with the growth rate, traits, and characteristics of your bamboo seedlings.
+Fall/Winter indoor bamboo seed germination with outdoor planting in Spring makes it possible for you to seamlessly grow and transition your bamboo from emerging seedlings to your outdoor landscape within a matter of months.

-While most young bamboo plants will be ready for permanent planting outdoors by their 4th or 5th month, Fargesia bamboo seeds and Borinda seeds are typically slower to germinate so they might require some additional time to achieve transplant readiness.
-On the other hand, many of the Fargesia are very cold hardy, and those can often be incrementally hardened and planted out of doors a little sooner in cooler early Spring temperatures.
+While many young bamboo plants will be ready for permanent planting outdoors by their 4th or 5th month, Fargesia bamboo seeds and Borinda seeds are typically slower to germinate so they might require some additional time overall to achieve transplant readiness.
+On the other hand, many of the Fargesia are very cold hardy, and they can often be incrementally hardened and planted out of doors a little sooner in early Spring temperatures.

 Please refer to Germinating Bamboo Seeds in our Resource Library for our recommended germination process and instructions.